TGDivy/TGDivy/README.md

 ## 💬🌞

-> A man who dares to waste one hour of time has not discovered the value of life. ~ Charles Darwin
+> Yesterday is gone.
+Tomorrow has not yet come.
+We have only today. ~ Mother Teresa

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )